smokephisticated/smokephisticated/pages/bongs/bongs.md

 <a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/blaze-glass-tower-ice-bong-with-double-8-arm-perc-7mm-straight-tube.html"><img alt="Blaze Glass Tower Ice Bong with Double 8-arm Perc 7mm Straight Tube" class="img-middle" src="/img/bongs/blaze-tower.png" /></a>

+**Novices beware**

+The Glass Tower by Blaze is an absolute beast.

+The Tower is a bong of the people.
+Bein called the GOAT of bongs is no small feat..
+But the tower pulls it off while keeping an Absolutely perfectly rating at 13 five-star reviews on Grasscity.

+This also isn't some cheap thin bong that will shatter from setting it down

+<h4 class="heading-center">Now let's go over the features:</h4>

+Sarting from the bottom,

+* Round foot for stable

 The Tower Bong by Blaze Glass is made from thick 7mm clear borosilicate glass, with a heft and sturdiness that you can feel when you hold it!
 Stacked in the cylinder are two 8-arm tree percolators, individually fused at their bases for shock-proof glass construction!

 As the smoke travels through the slits of the 8-arm percolators it gets broken up into smaller particles, increasing the surface area, allowing the smoke to cool for a much more gentle hit that is smooth on the throat and lungs.
 The ice notches give you the option to place a few ice cubes in the tube of the bong, for a perfectly chilled hit.